-The Tribal Gaming Agency shall establish a list of persons barred from the Gaming Facilities because their criminal history or association with career offenders or career offender organizations poses a threat to the integrity of the Gaming activities of the Tribe.
-The Gaming Operation shall employ reasonable efforts to exclude persons on such lists from entry into its Gaming Facilities.
+The Tribal Gaming Agency shall establish a list of persons barred from the Gaming Facilities because their criminal history or association with career offenders or career offender organizations poses a threat to the integrity of the gaming activities of the Tribe.
+The Tribal Gaming Agency shall employ reasonable efforts to exclude persons on such list from entry into its Gaming Facilities.
 The Tribal Gaming Agency shall make a copy of its list available to the State Gaming Agency on a continuing basis.
 Copies of reports will be forwarded to the State Gaming Agency as requested.